Internal Martial Arts

 (or immediately below this sentence.)
 It is helpful to remember that I stopped all formal learning in 1996.
 That was about 3 years before I started my website

-makes 35 years since I started) this long?
+so that makes 35 years since I started)

 Note (9/2/2019) It's just over a year after my second hip replacement.
 For a while-at least-it doesn't cause me discomfort to walk around.
 I've been trying to keep